carolineorlando/blogspotter/_posts/2014-02-01-scene-of-changery.md

     answer: Shiny white
   - question: What advice do you have for aspiring fashion bloggers?
     answer: To be different and keep working!
 People are inspired by what you are really working on and how you are changing the world, not just capturing it.
+redirect_from: /scene-changery/
 ---

-Los Angeles based blogger **Amber Kekich **spends her days working in the downtown art district of the iconic California city.
+Los Angeles based blogger **Amber Kekich** spends her days working in the downtown art district of the iconic California city.
 How cool is she?
 This LA fashionista operates the fashion blog **Scene of Changery**.
 Along with blogging her heart out, Kekich designs a gorgeous women’s contemporary line.
 Amber's glamorous personality is fitting for a cultured LA woman who loves exploring Tumblr and reading the latest news.
 Her gorgeous long hair is featured alongside some fabulous, unique outfits on Scene of Changery.